As a member of the armed forces, it’s important to be in good shape. Sure, it can be hard to drag your ass to the gym.

 6. Youfit Military Discount

 Founded in 2008, Youfit Health Clubs is a chain of health clubs spread across 14 states in over 100 locations.
-It caters for regular gym-goers including service members.
+It caters to regular gym-goers including service members.

 With its wide variety of activities as well as a welcoming atmosphere, Youfit offers a training atmosphere for both active duty military personnel and veterans.